imaging-in-paris/imaging-in-paris.github.io/seminar/index.md

 Upcoming seminars
 -----
 The next seminar will take place on Thusday 09 February, 2023, in the Grisvard Room (314) of the IHP.
+We will have the pleasure to hear:

+- [Bruno Galerne](https://www.idpoisson.fr/galerne/) (Institut Denis Poisson, Université D'Orléans)
+- [Nicolas Cherel](https://perso.telecom-paristech.fr/nicherel/) (Télécom Paris)

-Speakers to be announced shortly.
+Titles and abstracts to be announced shortly.